justinmahar/SublimeCSAutocompletePlus/README.md

 Looking for where a class, function or variable was defined?
 Look no further.

 Place your cursor on any word and press `ctrl+alt+d` in Windows/Linux, and `ctrl+alt+d` in OS X, to goto the definition of the selected class, function or variable.
+Life's good.

 Alternatively, use `ctrl+alt` + `left click` in Windows/Linux, and `ctrl+alt` + `left click` in OS X.